Gordon Cummins: Witness testimony

-In his opening statement on behalf of the prosecution, Humphreys outlined the discovery of Oatley's body, the injuries inflicted to her body, the weapons her murderer had used to perform the mutilations, and the fingerprints recovered at the crime scene.
+In his opening statement on behalf of the prosecution, Humphreys outlined the discovery of Oatley's body, the injuries inflicted to her body, the weapons her murderer had used to perform the mutilations and the fingerprints recovered at the crime scene.
 Referring to the prosecution's intention to link Cummins to this murder by the fingerprints investigators had recovered, Humphreys stated: "You will hear from one of the greatest experts in the country upon fingerprints.
 He will tell you that there have been some half-million fingerprints taken in this time and there have never been two alike.
 The prosecution would ask you to say, each one of you, that you are satisfied, on the evidence which will be called before you, and nothing else, that this man is the man who murdered Mrs. Oatley on the tenth of February."

+The tin opener used to mutilate the body of Evelyn Oatley.
+A fingerprint recovered from the handle of this utensil matched that of Gordon Cummins.

-The first witness to testify on behalf of the prosecution was Detective Chief Superintendent Frederick Cherrill, who stated he was prepared to publicly stake his reputation that the fingerprints found upon the tin opener and broken mirror at the crime scene which had been used to extensively mutilate Oatley's body belonged to Cummins.
-Cherrill repeated this claim during cross-examination from John Flowers, who contended the fingerprint upon the tin opener was too faint to determine a precise identification, stating the quality of the fingerprint was typical for a fingerprint left upon a metal surface, and that any individual who touched the same surface would leave a fingerprint impression of the same quality.
-In response to further questioning as to discrepancies in the distance between points of identification upon the enlarged photographs of Cummins's fingerprints and those retrieved at the crime scene on display in the courtroom, Cherrill stated the points of discrepancy would appear "very great in an enlarged photograph", adding that original fingerprints can extend up to four millimetres depending on the degree of pressure to which they are subjected.
+The first witness to testify on behalf of the prosecution was Detective Chief Superintendent Frederick Cherrill, who stated he was prepared to publicly stake his reputation that the fingerprints found upon the tin opener and broken mirror at the crime scene which had been used to extensively mutilate Oatley's body precisely matched those he had taken from Cummins following his arraignment on 17 February, adding he had found more than a dozen matching characteristics between the fingerprint impressions of Cummins's left little finger and the print lifted from the tin opener found at the crime scene, and more twenty-five matching characteristics between the impressions of Cummins's left thumb and the thumbprint recovered from the section of broken mirror recovered from Oatley's handbag.

+Cherrill repeated these claims during cross-examination from John Flowers, who contended the fingerprint upon the tin opener was too faint to determine a precise identification, stating the quality of the fingerprint was typical for a fingerprint left upon a metal surface, and that any individual who touched the same surface would leave a fingerprint impression of the same quality.
+In response to further questioning as to discrepancies in the distance between points of identification upon the enlarged photographs of Cummins's fingerprints and those retrieved at the crime scene on display in the courtroom, Cherrill stated the points of discrepancy would appear "very great in an enlarged photograph," adding that original fingerprints can extend up to four millimetres depending on the degree of pressure to which they are subjected.
+In response to this explanation, Flowers asked Cherrill whether he was prepared to state the fingerprints belonged to Cummins "knowing that a man is being tried for his life"; Cherrill simply responded "Yes".